jaysshinde/Modifications-to-DES/README.md

-# NTC MINI PROJECT

-## The Design and Implementation of a Symmetric Encryption Algorithm Based on DES
+# The Design and Implementation of a Symmetric Encryption Algorithm Based on DES

 <hr/>